Xennet/xennetdocs/README.md

 QEMU and XEN are both very mature virtualization open source projects.
 They are packaged on most Linux distributions.
 QEMU has the advantage that it can be ran on almost any platform, since it supports plain user-space emulation.
 One can even run Windows over Android using QEMU.

 The main difference between QEMU and XEN is that QEMU is like an ordinary virtualization software such as VirtualBox, VMWare Workstation etc. XEN is a system that is being loaded before and behind all operating systems on the platform, so even the “regular” operating system actually runs in a virtual machine.
 For general purpose computers, or phones, QEMU is the coice.
-But if one would like to build a Xennet-dedicated machines, they might prefer XEN.
+But if one would like to build a Zennet-dedicated machines, they might prefer XEN.
 XEN also has some support for GPGPU.

 #### TBD

 * Maybe POS to avoid instant redeeming?
 Should converge to the risk.
 Can it be controlled the network?

-### Decentralized Organizations over Xennet
+### Decentralized Organizations over Zennet

-We shall build the first applications and function as publishers on the Xennet network.
+We shall build the first applications and function as publishers on the Zennet network.
 All of them will be open-source.
 Such applications may include:

 1. CPU mining.
 Nodes will run various cryptocurrency miners and this will fund their payments.